DtxdF/AppJail.docs/docs/getting-started.md

     If you have an `appjail.conf(5)` file, this script will create a backup only once, but it will always overwrite your `appjail.conf(5)` file.

 AppJail works out of the box even if you haven't created an `appjail.conf(5)` configuration file, but some features are only enabled after installing certain optional dependencies, and it is recommended that you create a configuration file for performance and reliability reasons.
-For example, the `EXT_IF` parameter is used to define the external interface, and if you don’t set it, AppJail will have to guess it every time you run a subcommand.
-While this may not cause you any problems, it’s preferable to set a static value so you know to what extent your environment has changed and to avoid surprises.
+For example, the `EXT_IF` parameter is used to define the external interface, and if you don't set it, AppJail will have to guess it every time you run a subcommand.
+While this may not cause you any problems, it's preferable to set a static value so you know to what extent your environment has changed and to avoid surprises.

 However, there is a script called [`AppJail.setup`](https://github.com/DtxdF/AppJail.setup) that configures your host easily with a single command.